andresanunezt/virtual-garden-frontend/README.md

-This application was designe to work in tandem with the following backend/API:
+This application was designed to work in conjuction with the following backend/API:

 https://github.com/andresanunezt/virtual-garden-backend